NabilNYMansour/Real-ESRGAN/README.md

+### Fork
+The purposes of this fork is just to change the name of the pip package so that it does not conflict with the other realesrgan package found here https://pypi.org/project/realesrgan/

 # Real-ESRGAN
 PyTorch implementation of a Real-ESRGAN model trained on custom dataset.
 This model shows better results on faces compared to the original version.
 It is also easier to integrate this model into your projects.